VAT Registration in Bulgaria - 2021 Update

 Deregistration takes place upon the dissolution of the company (with or without liquidation) or the death of the natural person/sole trader who was registered for VAT purposes.
 In some cases, deregistration can be commenced by the Revenue Authority.

-Below, our team answers some common questions about the VAT regime, obtaining refunds as well as other issues.
+Below, our team answers some common questions about the Bulgarian VAT regime for 2021, obtaining refunds as well as other issues.

 The standard VAT rate of 20% applies to taxable supplies of goods or services and the import of goods.
 Intra-community acquisitions and various other actions fall under the scope of the European Community.
 In order to simplify the VAT registration and verification procedure within the European Union, traders have the option to register for an EORI number.
 Our Bulgarian lawyers can provide complete details about this registration.